ugtcs/ugtcs.github.io/_reading-groups/sp20/pcpip.md

   - Full video recordings for the course are available [here](https://www.youtube.com/playlist?list=PLkFD6_40KJIyWWtxCPBHwGsrutjvwM5_U)
 - Prof. Luca Trevisan has a course on PCPs and hardness of approximation [here](https://people.eecs.berkeley.edu/~luca/pcp/)
 - *Computational Complexity* by Arora and Barak has some good introductions to PCPs and IPs.
 See the [draft](https://theory.cs.princeton.edu/complexity/book.pdf), chapters 8, 18, and 19.
+- There was a Simons Fall 2019 bootcamp on [Probabilistically Checkable Proofs](https://simons.berkeley.edu/workshops/schedule/9299).
+The lectures by Justin Thaler, Prahladh Harsha, and Alessandro Chiesa are most relevant.